cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 ## Cypress is Like jQuery

-In jQuery, you look up elements like this:
+In jQuery, you're used to looking up elements like this:

 ```js
 $('.my-selector')